mvenzke-axway/axway-open-docs/content/en/docs/apigtw_devguide/selectors.md

 ${environment.VINSTDIR}
 ```

-Accesses the environment variable `VINSTDIR`.
+Accesses the environment variable `VINSTDIR`, which will resolve to the home directory of the current instance, e.g. `/opt/Axway/apigateawy/groups/group-2/instance-1/`.

 ### HTTP path